The Windsor Street Exchange Redevelopment Project

 This is a very challenging and unique project – there are several important objectives that the project intends to achieve and significant physical and operational constraints that influence how these objectives can be met.
 The project team determined that a value engineering study that would evaluate the design options and assess potential design alternatives should be completed before selected a final functional design.
 This study was conducted in early 2023 and the recommendations resulting from the study are now being further assessed and evaluated.

-The project team is working on a final functional design to recommend to Regional Council by the end of 2023, which will incorporate previously gathered feedback, recommendations from the Value Engineering Study, and further assessment and evaluation of alternate design options.
+The project team is working on a final functional design to recommend to Regional Council by spring 2024, which will incorporate previously gathered feedback, recommendations from the value engineering study, and further assessment and evaluation of alternate design options.
 Details of the recommended functional design will be shared on this page and in the report to Regional Council.
 Future public engagement will present preliminary design drawings, as well as share details on the remaining project schedule and expected construction timelines.

 The project team has been exploring the potential of including community benefits as part of the project.
 Due to the proximity of the project to the historic Africville community, community meetings will be held with the Africville community to identify concerns and opportunities associated with the project.
 The Mi'kmaq are the founding people of Nova Scotia, and meetings will be held with the Mi’kmaq and Urban Indigenous communities to identify opportunities with the project.